felipekcamargo/TCC_Transmission/README.md

-# TCC_Transmission
+# TCC_Capture

-This project has a objetive to transmit data using high frequencies.
+This project has a objetive to Capture data using high frequencies.
 The language used for this TCC is Matlab reserved language.